typemill/typemill/readme.md

 ## Setup

-Please go to `your-typemill-website.com/setup`, create an initial user and then setup your system in the author panel.
+Please go to `your-typemill-website.com/setup`, create an initial user and configure your system in the author panel.

 ## Login